A good example of Biblical faith is Moses — a man who learned to walk by faith.

 One step that was an essential factor to Moses’ endurance, and walk of faith, is — he forsook Egypt (Hebrews 11:27)!
 Forsaking Egypt is such an important subject that we discussed it at length in A Way That Seems Right: Avoiding the Strong Delusion.
 [If you have not read that article, I encourage you to read it as it gives us some practical steps to forsaking Egypt.]

 Moses made decisions all along the way to the promise land.
 He made decisions, choices, and spoke words with his mouth, demonstrating his trust in Yahuwah.
 Moses determined to remain obedient to Yahuwah’s voice and Words.
 For us today, our choices/decisions [including the very small decisions] are so important!

 The choices that Moses made, the actions/the steps he took, revealed Moses’ faith in Yahuwah!
 Moses’ endurance was steadfast because of his faithful obedience to Father’s Words.
-Moses was enabled to remain faithful because he kept his ‘spiritual eyes’ on the One who is invisible!
+Moses was enabled to remain faithful because he kept his ‘spiritual eyes’ on the One who is merciful, compassionate, and invisible!

-We too will endure and walk faith-FULLY when we, by our actions, choose to trust Father and faithfully obey Father’s WORDS — this is walking by faith, not by sight:
+We too will endure and walk faith-FULLY when, by our actions, we choose to trust the invisible, living God and faithfully obey Father’s written WORDS — this is walking by faith, not by sight: